var-code-5/GDSC/README.md

 - **Task Assignment**: Users can assign tasks to specific individuals and report to others.
 - **Task Description**: Users can add a description for each task.
 - **Sections**: The application provides three default sections: "TODO", "IN PROGRESS", and "DONE".
 Users can also create additional custom sections.
+- **Sorting**: Users can sort the tasks within each section based on their priority.
-- **Mouse Interaction**: The application supports mouse interactions, allowing users to add new tasks and sections by clicking on the designated areas.
+- **Mouse Interaction**: The application supports mouse interactions, allowing users to add new tasks, sections, and sort the tasks.

 ## Usage